These Green Tea Chocolates, or as we call them Matcha Nama Chocolates (抹茶生チョコレート) in Japan, simply melt in your mouth.

 - Dust 2 tsp. green tea powder (matcha) on top of the chocolate.
 Store the chocolate in the refrigerator until serving.
 Serve chilled.
 You can keep in the refrigerator for 2-3 days but enjoy soon.

 * Make sure the bowls and utensils you are using are perfectly dry.
 Even a small amount of water/steam can "seize" the chocolate melting process.

-* Make sure when buying white chocolate that it contains cocoa butter as some inferior brands contain vegetable fat.
+* When buying white chocolate, make sure that it contains cocoa butter because some inferior brands contain vegetable fat.
 White chocolate should be ivory-colored (white chocolate made with vegetable fat is white-colored).